Err_tunnel_connection_failed: 7 Tested Ways to Fix It

 Once you determine that the error solely occurs in Chrome, make sure to clear browsing data and cache.
 Afterward, restart the web browser and try again.

-- Click the Start button, type Proxy settings, and press Enter.
+- Tap Windows then type Proxy settings and press Enter.

 - Sign up for a VPN subscription plan (we recommend PIA).